Biden promises new Ukraine aid, warns Russia on chem weapons

 Biden said his top priority at Thursday's meetings was to make certain that the West stayed on the same page in its response to Russian aggression against Ukraine.

-"The single most important thing is for us to stay unified," Biden said.
+"The single most important thing is for us to stay unified," he said.

-Separately, the White House announced the U.S. would welcome 100,000 Ukrainian refugees and provide an additional $1 billion in food, medicine, water and other supplies.

 Finland announced Thursday it would send more military equipment to Ukraine, its second shipment in about three weeks.
 And Belgium announced it will add one billion euros to its defense budget in response to Russia’s invasion..